-There’s a phenomenon we’ve all experienced at least one time called Synchronicity.
+There’s a phenomenon we’ve all experienced at least once, called Synchronicity.
 It’s when you think of someone you haven’t thought about in years and then run into them a few hours later.
-Synchronicity always reminds me of another phenomenon that I call, Coincidental Hoovering.
-This phenomenon, more often than not, happens to the former partners, and relatives of narcissists.
-It’s when you finally start feeling some relief and peace in your life and make a giant Stover move like finally deleting your ex’s telephone number, or an even bigger Stover move, and change your number, and then out of the blue, you receive some kind of communication or an unexpected visit from your narcissist.
+Synchronicity always reminds me of another phenomenon that seems to happen to survivors of narcissistic abuse.
+This phenomenon called, Hoovering, happens when you finally start feeling some relief and peace in your life and make a giant Stover move like finally deleting your ex’s telephone number, or an even bigger Stover move, and change your number, and then out of the blue, you receive some communication or an unexpected visit from your ex-narcissist.

 This never fails!
 I see it time, and time again.
 In fact, whenever a client tells me that they’re finally feeling better, and decided to get rid of that old box of mementos in their garage, or they’ve mustered the strength to block their ex from their mobile phone and email, I always get a little concerned.

 I worry because due to the phenomenon of Coincidental Hoovering, they’re now almost certainly destined to receive some form of correspondence from their narcissist.
 And even though they’ve made great progress, they’re still so susceptible to being sucked back (hoovered) into the relationship, that they’ve worked so hard to forget.

 Hoovers are hard to resist, especially when you finally get to hear all the things you’ve wanted to hear.
 But hoovers aren’t a compliment by any stretch of the imagination.
 You may feel a momentary sense of vindication, and confirmation to learn that your replacement target wasn’t better than you like the narcissist had made it seem on social media, but the true motivations behind the hoover aren’t what they appear to be on the surface.